jorgegardiaz/conjugate_coding_QZKP/README.md

 python QZKP_barebones.py <key_length> <verbose>
 ```
 It prints the percentage of correctly guessed challenge bits (the “success rate”) for a given key length.

-If verbose option is selected (<verbose> == v) it will print all binary sequences and quantum states step by step.
+If verbose option is selected (\<verbose\> == v) it will print all binary sequences and quantum states step by step, this paremeter is opcional.

 ### 2. `QZKP_ideal.py`
 An **ideal** version (no noise) that compares a *honest* prover (Alice) and a *dishonest* one (Eve):